-Would you like to have lived back in the pioneer days?
+Would you have liked to have lived back in the pioneer days?
 Sure, it would have been neat to have been friends with Abraham Lincoln.
-But life wasn’t always easy back then.
+But life wasn't always easy back then.

 Pioneers didn't have all the modern comforts that we have today.
 Running water was available…if you had a running stream or river nearby!
 Cooking took place over an open fire.
 And houses?
 They were often homemade cabins made with rough logs.